 - Allows for the performance of work for non-Department of Energy (DOE) entities by DOE personnel and/or the utilization of DOE facilities that are not directly funded by Department of Energy appropriations.
 These partnerships allow others access to the Department of Energy’s immense and unique research, development, and manufacturing facilities on a fully reimbursable basis.
 There is a standardized format for the Terms & Conditions for subjects such as intellectual property, patent rights, funding, and payment.

-Agreement Point of Contact: Dustin.Crowton@inl.gov or more specific agreement details.
+Agreement Point of Contact: Billy Radcliff – Billy.Radcliff@inl.gov for more specific agreement details.